 A considerable number of finite natural resources and precious metals go into making our electronic devices and other modern technology.
-The picture is a complex one, and the ingredients required to make just one phone come from all over the world.
-This can make the end-to-end analysis difficult.
+The picture is complex, and the ingredients required to make just one phone come from worldwide.
+This can make the end-to-end analysis of natural resource degradation difficult.

-Consider the issues with cobalt mines in the Congo, to lithium despoiling the Chilean desert, and to lakes of toxic sludge in Inner Mongolia.
+Consider the issues with cobalt mines in the Congo, lithium despoiling in the Chilean desert, and lakes of toxic sludge in Inner Mongolia.
 And these three examples are just the tip of the iceberg.

 The more you delve into the origins of the minerals and other materials required to make our everyday technologies – the more worrying and bleak the picture becomes.

 On average, around 35 different materials are used in smartphones.
 This is just one example of everyday technology.
 When you begin to think about where all these different materials have come from, you begin to see the scale of the problems.